DFE-Digital/architecture/principles/business-architecture-principles.md

 ## 3. The greater the scope the greater the benefit

-When mapping and analysing always aim to include as many of the core business architecture elements (capabilities, organisation, information and value streams) and as wide a view of the business as possible.
+When mapping and analysing always aim to include as many of the core business architecture elements (capabilities, organisation, information and value streams) and as wide a view of the business as possible

 **Rationale**